 The contractor will be allowed to purchase natural materials such as coarse aggregate, stones, and coarse filters from the legal crushing plants or material suppliers having approval from the relevant department of the Sindh Government (Mines and Mineral Development Department & SEPA).
 No purchase of material from illegal crushing plants or non-approved material suppliers will be allowed.
 This should be made part of the agreement for each of the contractors with the project.
-The transportation of purchased material to the project site will be made through existing capable tracks.

-The proposed subproject roads cross four water bodies in four roads named; Agro Minor from rehabilitation of road from Dadloi Cheechor, Ghotki Feader from rehabilitation of road from Bachu Bund to Phulani, Bhambly Sub-branch from rehabilitation of road from Chimni Pitafi to Thikratho Via Roopher and Pir Wah from rehabilitation of road from NHA Pano Akil Sabzar Lawnm to Jum Bhutto.
-The Contractor will be able to use canal water for general construction purposes with the permission of the Irrigation Department and Sindh Irrigation and Drainage Authority.
-While the amount of water required is considerable, it is should be negligible when compared with the amount available.
+The proposed project roads cross two number of surface water bodies one is Bakhsho Minor from Road from Khanpur Road to Khanpur Road Via Old Laliyoon, New Laliyoon, Murshidabad, Jorakh Brohi Serwar Kot and other is Chutta Begari Wah from Road from Asian road near Faiz Muhammad Brohi village to Fato Kot near Chakar Brohi via Muhammad Siddique Essani.
+Rahuki Disty.
+The Contractor will be able to use surface water for general construction purposes with the permission of the Irrigation Department.
+While the amount of water required is considerable, it should be negligible when compared with the amount available.
+The installation of a tube well for construction water requirements is the second option.
 The water would also be obtained from tube wells installed by the Contractors.
 The contractor shall be strictly bound not to use the community tube well.
-The contractor will conduct an Electrical resistivity-surveying test along with a pumpout test to assess the groundwater potential required for the construction activities before the tube wellbore.
+The contractor will conduct an Electrical resistivity-surveying test along with a pump-out test to assess the groundwater potential required for the construction activities before the tube wellbore.
 After the completion of the subproject the bore well will be handed over to the community.
 Solar-operated tube well will be preferred if diesel generators will be used then the contractor has to keep an eye on CO2 impacts.
 This condition will be included in the bid document as contractual binding.